Directives

 COM Control via CTL Event

-evtname$ FROM com_id PREINPUT ctl_id
+ON EVENT evtname$ FROM ext_id PREINPUT ctl_id

 Generate Event

-ON EVENT evtname$ FROM com_id REMOVE
+ON EVENT evtname$ FROM ext_id REMOVE

 Remove Event